 Licensure for materials engineers is not as common as it is for other engineering occupations, nor it is required for entry-level positions.
 A Professional Engineering (PE) license, which allows for higher levels of leadership and independence, can be acquired later in one’s career.
 Licensed engineers are called professional engineers (PEs).
 A PE can oversee the work of other engineers, sign off on projects, and provide services directly to the public.
 State licensure generally requires

 - A degree from an ABET-accredited engineering program

 - A passing score on the Fundamentals of Engineering (FE) exam

 - Relevant work experience, typically at least 4 years

 - A passing score on the Professional Engineering (PE) exam

-The initial Fundamentals of Engineering (FE) exam can be taken after graduation from college.
+The initial FE exam can be taken after earning a bachelor’s degree.
 Engineers who pass this exam are commonly called engineers in training (EITs) or engineer interns (EIs).
-After acquiring suitable work experience, EITs and EIs can take the second exam, called the Principles and Practice of Engineering.
+After meeting work experience requirements, EITs and EIs can take the second exam, called the Principles and Practice of Engineering (PE).

-Beginning materials engineers usually work under the supervision of experienced engineers.
+Junior materials engineers usually work under the supervision of experienced engineers.
 In large companies, new engineers may receive formal training in classrooms or seminars.
 As engineers gain knowledge and experience, they move on to more difficult projects where they have greater independence to develop designs, solve problems, and make decisions.